jnccneto/AwsResourceScheduler/README.md

 ## SetUp Resources

-Tags have to be added to resources so that scheduler app can start/stop at defined schedules:
+Tags have to be added to resources so that scheduler app can start/stop at defined schedules.

-AsGroup tags
+TAGS:

+        Key: "Name"
+        Value: "Resource Name Used in DashBoard Listing/Debuging"

+        Key: "Project"
+        Value: "Resource Project Group Used in DashBoard for grouping resources"

+        Key: "Scheduler:Flag"
+        Value: True|False
+        If True Resources is managed by Scheduler.
+If False or non existant, no action is taken

+        Key: "Scheduler:Timings"
+        Value: "0600:2000"
+        time interval when resource should be running.
+Configured Values:
+        "0600:2000","0900:1900","2000:0600"

+        Key: "Scheduler:WeekDays"
+        Value: "weekworkdays"
+        week days when resource should be running.
+Configured Values:
+        "all","weekworkdays","sat,sun"

+        Key: "Scheduler:OverRide"
+        Value: ""
+        Flag to overide the normal start/stop.
+        Must be set in DashBoard WebConsole and with a Date

+Below examples for adding to CloudFormation stacks

+AWS::AutoScaling::AutoScalingGroup TAGS

       Tags: